I spent the last week of August on a boat conducting an acoustics experiment

 DOVE, EASTERN KINGBIRD, RED-EYED VIREO, BARN SWALLOW, a female oriole, and a

 When I got home, I was eager to get into some fall birding.
-However, I first
+The next morning, I stopped by

 Wakefield Park, which is just outside the Beltway in Northern Virginia.
 The